claudiopica/HiRep/Doc/development_manual/field_geometry.md

 Section TODO:
 * Add more pictures

-Fields living on the 4-dimensional lattice are defined to be C arrays of elements using the data structures in the corresponding section.
+Fields living on the four-dimensional lattice are defined to be C arrays of elements using the data structures in the corresponding section.
 The geometry of the lattice is defined by assigning an index $n$ of the array to each site $(t, x, y, z)$.
 The mapping between the cartesian coordinates of the local lattice and the array index is given by the macros `iup(n,dir) and `idn(n,dir)` which, given the index $n$ of the current site, return the index of the site whose cartesian coordinate in direction `dir` is increased or decreased by one respectively.

 ### Geometry Descriptor